 A simplified wardrobe comprised of clothes you absolutely love means less money spent shopping AND less time getting ready in the morning.
-Want to to start your own?
+Want to start your own?
 Here’s a step-by-step guide!

-10. Unsubscribe from emails.
+10. Bulk unsubscribe from emails.

 See how many lists you’re subscribed to with Unroll.me (you’ll be SHOCKED at the number).
 Get that nonsense out of your life!

-11. Make your lunch the night before work.
+11. Make your lunch the night before.

 12. Get a purse organizer.

-13. Switch to the cloud.
+13. Save digital files to the cloud.

-14. Plan your workouts.
+14. Plan your workouts ahead of time.

 If you go to the gym without a plan in mind, you’re either a) not even going to make it out the door or b) get frustrated because you don’t know where to start.
 Scheduling workouts into your calendar really helps with accountability and making sure you feel prepared.